j-marchadier/Series-Python-Dashboarding/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project is a project of our 2 year of engineering study.
-It take place in september and october and onsite to create a Dashboard with a map and a bar plot.
+This is is a project of our second year of engineering study.
+It took place in september and october.
+The goal is to create a interactive Dashboard with a map and a histogram.
 The Dataset is present on kaggle : www.kaggle.com/ashishgup/netflix-rotten-tomatoes-metacritic-imdb.